Web3WMG/GenerateArea/README.md

 ## ©️ Copyright
 This build is created and maintained by [ChippyTech](https://github.com/chippytech).
 Code released under [the GPL-2.0 license](LICENSE).
-Fork of a client area called [Xera](https://github.com/mahtab2003/Xera).
+Fork of a client area of [Xera](https://github.com/mahtab2003/Xera).